 jupyterlab environment in your Miniconda install.
 However, you are able

 to add additional environments to use with JupyterLab in Strudel2.

 1. First, you will need to create an additional environment using Miniconda.
-You can do this by activating your Miniconda install, and then creating a new environment with JupyterLab installed - if you don’t install JupyterLab into the environment, the JupyterLab BYO feature in Strudel2 will not work as expected.
+You can do this by activating your Miniconda install, and then creating a new environment with JupyterLab installed - if you don’t install JupyterLab into the environment, the custom JupyterLab feature in Strudel2 will not work as expected.

 # Activate your Miniconda install source activate /path/to/miniconda/bin/activate # Create a new conda environment conda create --name newJupyterEnv python=3.6 # Activate the environment and install JupyterLab # Also install additional required packages conda install -c conda-forge jupyterlab

 2. Once you have successfully created a new environment and installed JupyterLab,

 you will need to run a script called